HighlyExistant/Ao3-Reader/README.md

 This is a simple chrome extension who's goal is simply to read Ao3 Fan fictions using TTS.
+This project is in no way affiliated by archiveofourown.org